-Support licenses for NGINX Instance Manager do not include support for the NGINX instances that are being managed.
+Support licenses for Instance Manager do not include support for the NGINX instances that are being managed.

 If you need support for NGINX Plus or any of the prebuilt NGINX Open Source packages, you will need to purchase an NGINX license.

-This script gathers the following information:
+The scripts gather the following information:

 /etc/os-release(this is information on the OS you have)

 Checks if you are running NGINX, NGINX Management Suite, and the NGINX Agent

 Runs the following for NGINX and and saves the output: